Ardentiella sp. ‘Tricolor’, isopods for sale (ex. Merulanella sp. ‘Tricolor’)

 Family: Armadillidae

-Merulanella sp.
+Ardentiella sp.
 ‘Tricolor’ is like the holy grail for those just entering our hobby of keeping and breeding isopods.
 And rightly so for their amazing colors and active vibrant personality.
-Surely it’s not a beginner isopod, but when one learns a few things about them, then, keeping and breeding Merulanella sp.
+Surely it’s not a beginner isopod, but when one learns a few things about them, then, keeping and breeding Ardentiella sp.
 ‘Tricolor’ isopods in captivity is possible.

 Common name: Tricolor Merulanella.